Protocentral/protocentral_sensything/docs/sensything-with-arduino.md

   this.responseText;
   ```

-Don’t forget to check if you have the ESP32 Dev Module(sensything) board and Sensything COM port selected, otherwise you’ll get an error when trying to upload.
+Don’t forget to check if you have the ESP32 Dev Module(sensything) board and Sensything COM port selected, otherwise, you’ll get an error when trying to upload.
 Open the Serial Monitor at a baud rate of 115200.

 ### Step 2: Finding the ESP IP Address